mischnic/python-ci/README.md

 # python-ci

-A lightweight CI-server written in python.
+A lightweight CI-server written in python, originally developed for a Raspberry Pi homeserver because other existing solutions were to resource-intensive (Jenkins) or cumbersome to use.

-Currently it compiles LaTeX files, but you can easily change the `compile` function in [python-ci.py](python-ci.py) to do whatever you want!
+Currently it only support LaTeX files, but you can easily add another language in [python-ci.py](python-ci.py) (see `if lang == "latex":`) to do whatever you want!

 ## Setup